-- (a) This section 5 describes the modelling and assessment process AEMO undertakes to: - (i) confirm or validate technical capabilities of SRAS that cannot be readily established through SRAS Tests; - (ii) determine which SRAS AEMO should acquire in each in order to meet the SRAS Procurement Objective (including the need for Restoration Support Services); and - (iii) determine the need for, and feasibility of, System Restart Testing.
+- (a) This clause 5 describes the modelling and assessment process AEMO undertakes todetermine which SRAS AEMO should acquire in each electrical sub-network in order to meet the SRAS Procurement Objective.
+This section 4.55 describes the modelling and assessment process AEMO undertakes to: - (i) confirm or validate technical capabilities of SRAS that cannot be readily established through SRAS Tests; - (ii) determine which SRAS AEMO should acquire in each in order to meet the SRAS

+Procurement Objective (including the need for Restoration Support Services); and - (iii) determine feasibility of System Restart Testing.

 The power system modelling and simulation studies performed for these purposes are an integral and interdependent part of the studies performed to develop and validate each regional system restart plan.
-AEMO may also use data obtained from SRAS Tests and System Restart Tests may to validate previous SRAS models.
-Confidence in the accuracy of models will tend to reduce the need for further physical testing, or the extent of it.

-- (b) In accordance with the SRS, AEMO must procure sufficient SRAS for each electrical sub-network with a specified probability of restoring a specified minimum level of supply (i.e. generation and transmission capacity) within a specified target timeframe.
+- (a)(b) In accordance with the SRS, AEMO must procure sufficient SRAS for each electrical sub-network with a specified probability of restoring a specified minimum level of supply (i.e. generation and transmission capacity) within a specified target timeframe.
 The probability is referred to as the aggregate reliability requirement.
-The SRS levels, timeframes and aggregate reliability requirements for each electrical sub-network are reproduced in Table 1 in section 2.4. - (c) The remainder of this section provides guidance on: - (i) the information AEMO needs for its modelling and assessment; - (ii) how AEMO will model the expected contribution of an SRAS to energising the auxiliaries of other power stations and rebuilding the power system in an electrical sub-network; and - (iii) how AEMO assesses, from the offers available, which SRAS or combinations of SRAS are expected to meet the SRS requirements.
+The SRS levels, timeframes and aggregate reliability requirements for each electrical sub-network are reproduced in Table 1 in section-clause 2.4. - (b)(c) The remainder of this section clause provides guidance on: - (i) the information AEMO needs for its modelling and assessment; - (ii) how AEMO will model the expected contribution of an SRAS to energising the auxiliaries of other power stations and rebuilding the power system in an electrical sub-network; and - (iii) how AEMO assesses, from the offers available, which SRAS or combinations of SRAS are expected to meet the SRS requirements. - (iv) how AEMO selects, from the available options to meet the SRS, the SRAS it will acquire for each electrical sub-network.

-5.2.
-Information and updates required
+5.1.5.2.
+Information required

-- (a) For the purposes of AEMO's SRAS modelling and assessment, SRAS Providers must give AEMO: - (i) the applicable SRAS Test evidence detailed in Appendix A; or as otherwise required under an SRAS Agreement; - (ii) for Restoration Support Services, the results of applicable commissioning tests if not previously provided to AEMO, and the evidence detailed in Appendix B for any previous System Restart Test; - (iii) Modelling Data in the form required by the Power System Model Guidelines, Power System Design Data Sheets and Power System Setting Data Sheets, including, if necessary, alternative data following the process set out in those guidelines; and - (iv) confirmation that the performance of proposed SRAS Equipment is consistent with the current LBSP, or an explanation of any differences. - (b) For the purposes of conducting power system studies and assessing aggregate reliability as contemplated in this section 5, AEMO may request from an NSP, and the NSP must give
+- (a) For the purposes of AEMO's SRAS modelling and assessment, SRAS Providers must give AFMO. - (i) the applicable SRAS Test evidence detailed in Appendix A; - (ii) for Restoration Support Services, the results of applicable commissioning tests if not previously provided to AEMO, and the evidence detailed in Appendix B for any previous System Restart Test;